percona/pmm-doc/docs/get-started/backup/backup_mongo.md

 Supported setups for MongoDB backups

 PMM supports the following actions for For MongoDB backups.
-Restoring for sharded cluster configurations is not currently supported from the UI, and is handled via [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html).
+Restoring for sharded cluster configurations is currently supported from the CLI, and is handled via [Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/usage/restore.html).

 Replica set setups for: